 Feeling great pride in Godomino’s continued performances; it’s been a marvelous and challenging endeavor to portray The Edge.
 Intsagram @curtcollier • Twitter @Curt_Collier

-is an award-winning writer and actor whose debut book, a comedic memoir about living next to a barking dog called THE DOG LOG, is being published by Chicago Review Press, fall 2019.
-His comedy album, Resigntown, U.S.A. and Other Stories is available on iTunes.
-He has performed in L.A.’s premier storytelling shows, including the L.A.
-Storytelling Festival.
-He’s also performed two solo shows invited to the Comedy Central Stage.
+is an award-winning writer, actor, and director whose debut book, a comedic memoir about living next to a barking dog called THE DOG LOG: An Accidental Memoir of Yapping Yorkies, Quarreling Neighbors, and the Unlikely Friendships that Saved My Life (Chicago Review Press), was an Amazon #1 Best Seller.
+His comedy album, Resigntown, U.S.A. and Other Stories is available for download on all outlets.
+He has performed in L.A.’s premier storytelling shows, as well as two solo shows invited to the Comedy Central Stage.
 He won The Other Network’s Comedy Award for his analysis of an L.A. sportscaster’s penchant for wearing double-breasted suits.
-Among Richard’s favorite stage roles was German theoretical physicist Werner Heisenberg in Michael Frayn’s Copenhagen at The Attic.
-On TV, you may have seen him as a very, very concerned detective in a couple murder shows.
+Among Richard’s favorite stage roles was German theoretical physicist Werner Heisenberg in Michael Frayn’s Copenhagen at The Attic Theater in Los Angeles.
+On TV, you may have seen him as a very, very concerned detective in a couple murder shows, and, if you look really close, you might spot him in Anchorman: The Legend of Ron Burgundy.
 He’d like to thank Bruno, Curt, and Jeff who’ve brought so much enthusiasm, creativity, and generosity to this play.
-Instagram @RLucaspicts • Twitter @Richard_Lucas • > www.RichardLucasComedy.com <
+Instagram @Richard.Lucas.RL • Facebook @Richard.Lucas.RL • Twitter @Richard_Lucas • > www.RichardLucasComedy.com <

 We're excited to announce that Bruno has been nominated for Best Featured Actor in a Play by the Valley Theatre Awards in Los Angeles for his role in Bono and The Edge Waiting for Godomino's!